RESEARCH AND RESOURCES ON COOPERATION IN APOCALYPTIC TIMES

 Jessica Ayers

 Jessica's apocalypse plan is a secret so don't ask.
-She is a graduate student in the Aktipis Lab at ASU studying how genetic conflict and fitness interdependence manifest in human behavior.
+She is an Assistant Professor in the Psychology Department at Boise State studying how genetic conflict and fitness interdependence manifest in human behavior.

 Lee Cronk